qbists/studyq/puzzles/run-length-encoding.md

 ## Problem

-Suppose we have a string of characters from the english alphabet:
+Suppose we have a string of characters from the English alphabet:

 ```q
 "aaaaaaaabbbbbbcccdeeeeeeefffbbaaab"